Frequently Asked Questions

 What happens after a buyer finds you?
 That's where differentiation lives.

-If your post-discovery experience is "read more pages and fill out a form," you're competing on content—a commodity.
+If your post-discovery experience is "read more pages and fill out a form," you're competing on content, which is a commodity.
 If your post-discovery experience is "engage with intelligence that helps them evaluate," you've created something different.

 Content is a cost center that requires constant creation.
 Intelligence is infrastructure that compounds over time.